skyzo-sa/skyzo-sa/README.md

 ## Objective

-Throughout my career, I have provided exceptional IT support, focusing on customer service, computer networking, Azure, and cybersecurity.
-My innovative approach has consistently contributed to generating profits for organizations.
 I am deeply passionate about continuous learning and problem-solving, and I have built a solid foundation in various technologies.
 I am enthusiastic about leveraging my skills to drive success and efficiency in IT environments.
-My journey in Information Systems has led me to develop a passion for cloud computing, cybersecurity and network security, and I am now eager to transition into these fields.
+My journey in IT has led me to develop a passion for cloud computing, cybersecurity and network security, and I am now eager to transition into these fields.

 ## Certifications